 Hamish is a construction

-and major projects lawyer with international and large-scale project experience
+and major projects lawyer with international and large-scale project experience.

 Hamish has worked on major construction projects, both within New Zealand and around the world, in a variety of sectors including infrastructure, mining, energy, oil and gas, commercial and residential.
 He has extensive experience working on large-scale projects, which have a combined value in excess of $40b.
-His experience includes both greenfield and brownfield projects and a significant amount of this experience has involved project finance transactions including some of the largest and most complex projects in the Middle East.
+His experience includes both greenfield and brownfield projects, and a significant amount of this experience has involved project finance transactions including some of the largest and most complex projects in the Middle East.

 Hamish previously worked for UK ‘magic circle’ law firm Allen & Overy where he spent six years in their Projects team in Dubai, acting for sponsors undertaking major projects in the Gulf region as well as financial institutions, commercial banks and ECAs lending to those projects.
-He has extensive experience of drafting, negotiating and advising on various project contracts including concession/project agreements, large construction contracts, O&M and AM/FM agreements, project management agreements, FEED contracts, technology licences, engineering agreements, feedstock supply agreements, marketing and offtake agreements and land leases.
+He has extensive experience in drafting, negotiating and advising on various project contracts including concession/project agreements, large construction contracts, O&M and AM/FM agreements, project management agreements, FEED contracts, technology licences, engineering agreements, feedstock supply agreements, marketing and offtake agreements and land leases.

 He has advised on a wide range of project procurement models including build only, design-build, full EPC/turnkey, DBO, BOOT, design, build, operate and maintain and Public Private Partnerships (PPPs).
 Hamish is also very familiar with NZS and FIDIC standard form construction contracts.